NCAR/ccpp-framework/doc/CCPPtechnical/source/AddingNewSchemes.rst

     * Check *prebuild* script for success/failure and associated messages.
     * Compile code in DEBUG mode, run through debugger if necessary (gdb, Allinea DDT, totalview, ...).
 See :numref:`Chapter %s <BuildingRunningHostModels>` for information on debugging.
     * Use memory check utilities such as valgrind.
-    * Double-check the metadata file associated with your scheme to make sure that the standard names correspond to the correct local variables.
+    * Double-check the metadata file associated with your scheme to make sure that all information, including standard names and units, correspond to the correct local variables.

 * Done.
 Note that no further modifications of the build system are required, since the *CCPP-Framework* will autogenerate the necessary makefiles that allow the host model to compile the scheme.